tomatoweb/Test-Eloquent-Relationships/README.md

-## Test Your Laravel Eloquent Relationships Skills
+## Test Laravel Eloquent Relationships

-This repository is a test: perform a set of tasks listed below, and fix the PHPUnit tests, which are currently intentionally failing.

-To test if all the functions work correctly, there are PHPUnit tests in `tests/Feature/RelationshipsTest.php` file.
+There are PHPUnit tests in `tests/Feature/RelationshipsTest.php` file.

-In the very beginning, if you run `php artisan test`, or `vendor/bin/phpunit`, all tests fail.
-Your task is to make those tests pass.

 ---